Article Tag

 What Is Four Star General?

-Four Star General is a browser-based WWII tactical strategy game built around deterministic tactics, mission objectives, supply, and reserves.
+Four Star General is a browser-based WWII tactical strategy game built around skill-based tactics, mission objectives, supply, and reserves.

 4 min read

-What Deterministic Tactics Means in a WWII Strategy Game
+What Skill-Based Tactics Means in a WWII Strategy Game

 3 min read